nanos-world/docs/scripting/classes/Character.rst

   * -
     -
-    - SetDefaultMaterial(:term:`number` material_type = 1)
+    - SetDefaultMaterial(:term:`MaterialType` material_type = MaterialType.Masked)
-    - Replaces all materials of this actor with a nanos basic material with comon parameters available (1 - Masked, 2 - Translucent)
+    - Replaces all materials of this actor with a nanos basic material with comon parameters available (*Masked, Translucent*)

   * - |server-only-label|
     -